symfony-util/controller-using-templating-http-foundation-http-kernel/README.md

 * Additional functional testing calling the controller from HttpKernel or FrameworkBundle.

 ## Possible improvements
+* Does not pass test with Symfony 4.
+Travis 445, using Symfony 4, shows mixed components from Symfony 3 and 4 and fails all tests due to bad configuration.
+Symfony 3.4 fails in a may be similar way.
 * Use (yaml) configuraton for test Kernel(s), instead of in php code configuration
 * Tests do not use 2 Kernels as intended, the first one configured is the only one!
 Corrected, OK now!